-While 2XU is a global retailer with a world-beating attitude, the brand itself is born and bred in Melbourne.
-And not too far from August HQ.
+While 2XU is a global retailer with a world-beating attitude, they know the value of face-to-face collaboration.

 From the outset, the 2XU team made it clear they wanted a long-term partner: a collaborator capable of going the distance and growing with the brand into the future.
 So, we co-designed the product together with a blended team, trading skills and insights in the shared development of scope, design, features, functionality, and content.